 A long run is an extended physical effort that recharges my brain.
 It’s time to digest the week before and ponder the week ahead.
 Because my work at Brooks is a regular 9-to-5 office job — well, home office during this time of COVID-19 — my weekend long run offers a chance to dedicate my morning to running without needing to rush to work once I’m done.

 Though there are virtual race options out there, thinking of your long runs as a goal in itself can be a good way to set and achieve goals without the structure.

+Running for a long time is something you are able to train.
 Gradually increasing your time or distance each week is a smart way to make progress without increasing the risk of injury.
 As Mackey says, “You can always run longer later, but if you get hurt, you will not be running anything!”.
-One method runners can use is to increase your time or distance by about 10-15 percent each week.
+A great long distance running training is to increase your time or distance by about 10-15 percent each week.
 “Usually every other week we add in 1-2 miles depending on the athlete’s training history”, says Mackey.

 So which is it, time or distance?

 The difference between running for time or running for distance is up to you.
 Some runners enjoy running based on time because there’s less pressure to hit certain mileage if you’re extra tired.
 Some runners choose distance-based running because they enjoy ticking off the miles and seeing it add up.
 If you’re not sure what you prefer, try spending a week with each method and see which you enjoy more.